-I am a 200HR RYT who has been teaching others the wonderful benefits of a yoga practice for about a year and a half.
-I would like to guide you through expanding your yoga practice and experience growth in mind, body, and spirit.
-I am here to provide a safe, non-judgmental space for you and to help you feel nourished and balanced both on and off the mat.
+I am a 200HR RYT who has been teaching others the wonderful benefits of a yoga practice for 2 1/2 years.
+I would love to guide you through expanding your yoga practice and experience growth in mind, body, and spirit.
+I am here to provide a safe, non-judgmental space for you and to help you feel balanced both on and off the mat.
 I specialize in Power Yoga, which helps build strength, flexibility, and stamina.
 I instruct all ages, body types, and socioeconomic backgrounds.
 Yoga is for everyone!

 Yoga has guided me to evolve both mentally and spiritually, and has helped me practice self-care, gratitude, and non-attachment.
 It has provided me with inner and outer strength, and has added more balance into my life.
 I am constantly learning something new about my practice everyday, and I love sharing something I am so passionate about with others.